AshleyAlpha/mine3/ReadMe.md

 # Program Guidance

-first of all you have to make sure that you have an internet connection, open your web browser then, type this link: https://ashleyalpha.github.io/mine3/ to view the website, then, start answering questions by just choosing only one.
+- First of all you have to make sure that you have an internet connection,
+- Open your web browser then,
+- Type this link: https://ashleyalpha.github.io/mine3/ to view the website,
+- Then, start answering questions by just choosing only one.

 # Technologies Used